dancer1325/platzi-punks/README.md

 * `npx hardhat clean`
 * `npx hardhat test`
   * Run test
+    * TODO: How to configure for launching test via IDE's editor configuration?
+  * :warning: If you want to debug, you must execute the script 'test' from package.json
 * `npx hardhat node`
   * Open a console to interact with the smart contracts
 * `node scripts/sample-script.js`